Which course is right for me?

 Applications

+Early application is recommended.
 You apply directly to The Minster Centre via the online application form below.
 Please note: we operate a rolling admission process, on a first-come-first-served basis.
+Interviews will take place from March 2024 onwards.

 Please ensure each section is fully completed in order for your application to be considered for this course.
 If you have any further questions please see our FAQs page or email us on [email protected].